List of Carnegie libraries in Florida: Carnegie Hall Library at Rollins College

 One of the Florida libraries funded by Andrew Carnegie was on the campus of Rollins College in Winter Park.
 According to Cohen (2006), Carnegie's "donation of 108 libraries to colleges in the first two decades of the twentieth century assisted 10 percent of the institutions of higher learning in the United States.
-Carnegie had a preference for colleges and universities that served African-American students, which Rollins College president William Fremont Blackman noted the school did in a letter to Carnegie appealing for a library in 1904:
+Carnegie had a preference for colleges and universities that served African-American students, which Rollins College president William Fremont Blackman confirmed in a letter to Carnegie appealing for a library in 1904:

 The fact that it is the only college in the country, North or South, in which the grandchildren of abolitionists and confederate soldiers, in about equal numbers, sit together in the same class-room and play together on the same athletic field, and learn thus to understand, respect and love one another;

 Blackman's request consisted of $35,000 in total: "$20,000 for a fireproof building, $3,000 for books, and $12,000 as an endowment for the continued purchase of books" (Cohen).
 Blackman received a response from Carnegie's secretary James Bertram that noted the request was too general for consideration, and that Carnegie would need a profile of the university before consideration.
 Little progress was made for over a year, when Blackman again wrote to Carnegie, noting the university's need for a library.
 Trustees and friends of the university wrote to Carnegie on Blackman's behalf, including W.W.
 Cummer, a trustee from Jacksonville who served on the board of the city's new Carnegie Library.
 A letter dated 22 June 1905 and written from Carnegie's home in Scotland brought the welcome news of the offer of a library.
 Carnegie offered $20,000 for the construction of a library provided that the same amount would be raised for the library's upkeep.
 While grateful for Carnegie's proposal, Blackman was uneasy with its terms because the amount of funding required to match Carnegie's offer would put a strain on those who had donated to start the college's endowment fund ($200,000) as well as paid a debt ($30,000).
 In correspondence to Bertram dated July 11, 1905 Blackman wrote (according to Cohen):